amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Welcome to new economic operating system.
 Already running.
 Beautiful and terrible and inevitable all at once.

-Welcome to the Probabilistic Era—where work isn't assigned but discovered, capability isn't designed but observed, economy doesn't evolve but phase-changes.
-Old certainties gone.
-What remains: infinite possibility, bounded only by ability to imagine and measure what AI becomes.
+Welcome to the Probabilistic Era—where work isn't assigned but discovered, where we learn most tasks were theater, where the economy doesn't evolve but phase-changes into something unrecognizable.
+Old certainties about the necessity of work are gone.
+What remains: the possibility of human flourishing beyond the fiction of forty-hour weeks doing things that never needed doing.
+The question isn't what AI will become, but what we'll become when freed from meaningless labor.

 ---